-1 In the report or form window, select either a report setting or a form code.
+1. In the report or form window, select either a report setting or a form code.

-- You can either accept the default settings for the current report setting or form code, or create a new report setting or form code.
-For more information, See Creating a Report Setting on page 51. - In the Printer field located in the lower-left corner of the window, select the printer.
+2. You can either accept the default settings for the current report setting or form code, or create a new report setting or form code.
+For more information, "Creating a Report Setting" (page 46).